GrantHen/InCollege/README.md

 To run the automated test cases:
 ./scripts/run_test1.sh

-This script overwrites test/InCollege-Input.txt for each test case This script resets data/accounts.dat
+This script overwrites test/InCollege-Input.txt for each test case/n

+This script resets data/accounts.dat

 This script runs the program for each case

-This script 'compares actual output' and 'expected output' This script prints PASS or FAIL for each test
+This script 'compares actual output' and 'expected output'

+This script prints PASS or FAIL for each test

 ----------- Important Notes --------------------------------------------------------------------------------------